HenrikMoe/Service-Infrastructure/README.md

 - **On Demand Data Directory Assemblies**
   - **Find Deep Data:** Train AI with required combinations of data directories and file augmentation actions to query for data in encoded systems.
       - **Standard:** N/A - Innovative approach, possibly aligned with future cybersecurity frameworks.

-- **AI Generated OS**
-  - **Eliminate Zero-Day Package Vulnerabilities:** Use AI training data from well-known operating systems such as Nix, Guix, Arch Linux, Gentoo, and BSD, along with specific data on zero-day vulnerabilities.
-Train AI to recognize and counteract package attribute combination attack vectors inherit to the OS as they emerge.
-     - **Standard:** Develop and maintain an operating system that is inherently resistant to sabotage, providing a system with perfect information security for the future.

 - **Environment Secret Exploitation Detection**
   - **Secret Leakage Analysis:** Use AI to scan package sources, build logs, and runtime environments for inadvertently exposed secrets like API keys, credentials, or configuration files.